How to Buy Your First Rental Property in 2024

 You can collect mailbox money!
 If you purchase a rental property and hire a company to manage it, all you need to do is wait for the checks to arrive in the mailbox.

 Multiple sources of income give you the financial freedom to retire early, quit your job, or spend more on what you love.
 Every tenant in the building will provide you with a monthly payment.
-If these payments are higher than your monthly expenditures, you'll have positive cash flow that you can put in your savings or use to invest in other properties.
+If these payments are higher than your monthly expenditures, you'll have positive cash flow that you can put in your savings or use to invest in other properties and eventually retire with real estate!
 You'll also earn money when the property appreciates.

 As a natural inflation hedge, real estate values increase over time.
 If you're buying in the right market, you can build a large net worth through equity growth alone.